-Activity Evidence that supports this approach Challenge number(s) addressed Working towards consistently good teaching: Implementation of a tiered CPD programme for all staff, utilising in-house, trust wide and external support/courses.
-High quality teaching improves pupil outcomes and effective professional development offers a crucial tool to develop teaching quality and subsequently enhance children's outcomes in the classroom.EEF-Effective-Professional-Development- Guidance-ReportTeaching Standards 1, 2, 3, 4, 5 Purchase of KS3 standardised diagnostic assessments (GL assessments) and training for staff regarding implementation and data analysis.
+Activity Evidence that supports this approach Challenge number(s) addressed Working towards consistently good teaching: Implementation of a tiered CPD programme for all staff, utilising in-house, trust wide and external support/ courses and a newly implemented coaching model.
+High quality teaching improves pupil outcomes and effective professional development offers a crucial tool to develop teaching quality and subsequently enhance children's outcomes in the classroom.
+EEF-Effective-Professional-Development-Guidance-Report Teaching Standards 1, 2, 3, 4, 5 Purchase of KS3 standardised diagnostic assessments (GL assessments) and training for staff regarding implementation and data analysis.
 Standardised tests can provide impartial, reliable benchmarking data that help inform interventions and/or classroom teaching.
-EEF Blog: Learning recovery and the role of diagnostic EEF 1, 2, 3 Implementation of academy's 'Guiding Principles' of teaching and learning, including effective use of feedback and, specifically, DIRT.
+EEF Blog: Learning recovery and the role of diagnostic EEF 1, 2, 3 Implementation of academy's 'Guiding Principles' of teaching and learning.
+2024-25 focus includes active listening routines and mini-whiteboard use for checking of understanding.
 Providing students with high quality feedback is a well-evidenced and has a high impact on learning outcomes.
-Feedback EEF 1, 2 Whole school literacy / reading focus embedded across form time and all curriculum areas.
-This includes staff 'Read Aloud' CPD Disciplinary literacy is an approach to improving literacy across the curriculum.
+Feedback EEF Mastery Learning - ensuring at least 80% of students have mastered skills before moving on to new material Mastery learning EEF 1, 2 Whole school literacy / reading focus embedded across form time and all curriculum areas.
+This includes staff CPD on Lexonik and Vocabulary Plus.
+Disciplinary literacy is an approach to improving literacy across the curriculum.
 It recognises that literacy skills are both general and subject specific, emphasising the value of supporting teachers in every subject to teach students how to read, write and communicate effectively in their subjects.
 2, 3 Improving Literacy in Secondary Schools EEF Reading comprehension strategies EEF

 Activity Evidence that supports this approach Challenge number(s) addressed Targeted Literacy intervention through the purchase of Lexonik. £2365 Phonics has a positive impact overall (+5 months) and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
 Phonics EEF 2, 3 Working with Regional Lead Practitioners, particularly across the Ebacc subjects, to review the curriculum and department action plans.
 Mastery Learning ensures students have gained the knowledge and skills required before moving on to the next topic.
 This ensures a personalised approach is maintained and no student is left behind.
 Mastery learning EEF 1, 2, 3 Develop metacognitive and self-regulation skills in all students through Form Time and workshops.
 This will involve ongoing teacher training.
 Teaching metacognitive strategies to pupils can be an inexpensive method to help pupils become more independent learners.
-There is particularly strong evidence that it can have a positive impact on maths attainment: Metacognition and self-regulation EEF 1, 2 Implementation of online homework platforms, including GCSEPod (£3,440.21) and Seneca Learning (£700) Homework has a positive impact on average (+ 5 months), particularly with pupils in secondary schools.
-Homework EEF 1, 2 Recruitment of Raising Achievement Mentor Literacy, Mentor to support with Maths and SEMH support worker to support the engagement, progress and attainment of identified students. (£86,910) Mentoring has increasingly been offered to young people who are deemed to be hard to reach or at risk of educational failure or exclusion.
+There is particularly strong evidence that it can have a positive impact on maths attainment: Metacognition and self-regulation EEF 1, 2 Implementation of online homework platform ClassCharts, incorporating GCSEPod (£3,440.21) and Seneca Learning (£700) Homework has a positive impact on average (+ 5 months), particularly with pupils in secondary schools.
+Homework EEF 1, 2 Implementing the use of Knowledge Organisers across Key Stage 3 to support homework, independent study and engagement with parents Parental engagement EEF Homework EEF 1, 2 Recruitment of Raising Achievement Mentor Literacy, Mentor to support with Maths and SEMH support worker to support the engagement, progress and attainment of identified students. (£86,910) Mentoring has increasingly been offered to young people who are deemed to be hard to reach or at risk of educational failure or exclusion.
 Mentoring EEF 1, 4, 5